-Five large, light filled art studios are organized around a generous courtyard with a grand, heritage oak tree.
+Five large, light filled art studios are organized around a generous courtyard with a grand, heritage oak tree and have direct access to covered outdoor spaces for expanded use.
 The studios offer specialized instruction in painting, digital media, sculpture and ceramics.
-A robust metal and woodworking machine shop, welding facilities and a large, outdoor work yard with bronze casting capability expand the arts program.

 Indoor-Outdoor Art Studios